Jess Glynne: Artistry

 Glynne's musical influences include Frank Ocean and Amy Winehouse.
 She cites Adele, Sam Cooke, Destiny's Child, Aretha Franklin, Whitney Houston and Etta James as inspirations for her vocal style and rappers such as Eminem, Jay-Z and Kendrick Lamar for her songwriting.
-She has also listed India Arie, Beyoncé, Mary J. Blige, Girls Aloud, Mariah Carey and Mavis Staples as musical inspirations.
+She has also listed India Arie, Beyoncé, Mary J. Blige, Girls Aloud, Spice Girls, Mariah Carey and Mavis Staples as musical inspirations.
 Glynne said that Lauryn Hill's The Miseducation of Lauryn Hill was the album that motivated her to start writing songs.